Testicular atrophy

 Testicular atrophy is a medical condition in which one or both testicles (or "testes") diminish in size and may be accompanied by reduced testicular function.
 Testicular atrophy is not related to the temporary shrinkage of the surrounding scrotum, which might occur in response to cold temperature.

 As the testicles are involved in testosterone and sperm production, the signs and symptoms of testicular atrophy overlap with those related to infertility or low testosterone levels.
 In a prepubescent person with testicular atrophy, there may be underdevelopment of secondary sex characteristics (e.g. lack of penis growth).
 In sexually developed individuals, testicular atrophy may be accompanied with lower sex drive and increased breast tissue.
 Additional signs and symptoms vary and can depend on the specific cause of the testicle shrinkage.
-Some causes include age, alcohol use, hormone therapy, direct damage to the testicles, and infection.
+Some causes include age, alcohol use, anabolic steroid use, testosterone replacement therapy, direct damage to the testicles, and infection.

 Diagnosis of testicular atrophy includes physical examination of the testicles as well as imaging to measure testicular volume.
 A testosterone blood level is also taken to assess function of the testicles.
 Additional tests may be ordered depending on the suspected cause(s) of the shrinkage.
 Treatment and potential reversibility of testicular atrophy are also dependent on the cause.